influxdata/telegraf/plugins/inputs/intel_powerstat/README.md

 This input plugin monitors power statistics on Intel-based platforms and assumes presence of Linux based OS.

+Not all CPUs are supported, please see the software and hardware dependencies sections below to ensure platform support.

 Main use cases are power saving and workload migration.
 Telemetry frameworks allow users to monitor critical platform level metrics.
 Key source of platform telemetry is power domain that is beneficial for MANO Monitoring&Analytics